LiD-FL: Towards List-Decodable Federated Learning: Abstract

 \section{Abstract}

 Federated learning is often used in environments with many unverified participants.
 Therefore, federated learning under adversarial attacks receives significant attention.
 This paper proposes an algorithmic framework for list-decodable federated learning, where a central server maintains a list of models, with at least one guaranteed to perform well.
-The framework has no strict restriction on the fraction of honest workers, extending the applicability of Byzantine federated learning to the scenario with more than half adversaries.
-Under proper assumptions on the loss function, we prove a convergence theorem for our method.
+The framework has no strict restriction on the fraction of honest clients, extending the applicability of Byzantine federated learning to the scenario with more than half adversaries.
+Assuming the variance of gradient noise in stochastic gradient descent is bounded, we prove a convergence theorem of our method for strongly convex and smooth losses.
 Experimental results, including image classification tasks with both convex and non-convex losses, demonstrate that the proposed algorithm can withstand the malicious majority under various attacks.
+Code: https://github.com/jerry907/LiD-List-Decodable-Federated-Learning.